Skip to main content

 This one is known as a prepackaged bankruptcy.
 It includes a fully negotiated asset purchase agreement where they designate us as the preferred buyer of these assets, and we come to the table not just with a bankruptcy filing, but a solution in mind to how that could be resolved.

 This is where we get into the “stalking horse” terminology.
-We are out there as a primary bidder as the preferred buyer as the lead and we are in that sense a stalking horse, but others can come into the process and they would have to outbid us and provide better terms, but that is an opportunity that's available for a window of time.
+We are out there as a primary bidder as the preferred buyer as the lead and we are in that sense a stalking horse.
+But others can come into the process and they would have to outbid us and provide better terms, but that is an opportunity that's available for a window of time.

 HBSDealer: At your market in Indianapolis, there were a large number of prospects.
 I suspect True Value dealers were among them.
 How would you describe your activity with True Value dealers since True Value sold to private equity in 2018?